Yashmittal4/India-Got-Latent/README.md

 We use Vercel for deployment.
 The main branch is automatically deployed to our production environment.

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any queries, please reach out to us at contact@indiagotlatent.com
+For any queries, please reach out to us at yashmittal4949@gmail.com

 ---

-Made with ❤️ by the India Got Latent Team
+Made with ❤️ enjoy ,laugh and keep connected!!